lukehunter/ssgallery/README.md

   - Navigate forward by clicking on the image

 ## Input
-Input to ssgallery is a folder full of subfolders of files (currently a maximum of one level deep), with an optional thumbnail.jpg in each subfolder that will be used as the album cover photo (if thumbnail.jpg is not present the first image in the album will be used).
+Input to ssgallery is a hierarchical folder structure, with an optional thumbnail.jpg in each folder that will be used as the album cover photo (if thumbnail.jpg is not present the first image in the album will be used).
 In addition there are command line options to control thumbnail and image viewing sizes and to specify the base relative url.

 ## Output
 ssgallery writes a complete web page to the target folder.
-Image resizing is skipped if the resized image versions have a newer write time than the source images.
-Html pages will be overwritten if they have changed.
+Files in the target folder are only touched if they have changed.

 The resulting folder can be transferred via FTP to a webhost.
 Since files that are up to date are not touched, using the "Overwrite if source file is newer" option in your FTP client (e.g. FileZilla) will make incremental updates faster.

 ## Deployment Steps
 ### 1. Prepare files
-ssgallery expects a folder structure like the following.
+ssgallery expects a folder structure like the following (it can have as many subfolders as you like).
 It is recommended that all images (including thumbnail.jpg) be at the largest resolution you would like available for users to download.
 They will be resized for thumbnails and the image viewer depending on the provided command line arguments, and the original file will be available under the View/Download link on the Image page.

 - pictures
   - gallery1